beautiful chinoiserie pumpkins

 Apple Barrel White Paint

-Separate the back layers of the napkin, two if it’s 3-ply and one if it’s 2-ply. from the top, printed layer and cut the motifs (in this case, the flowers) from the napkin.
+Separate the napkin’s back layers—two if it’s 3-ply and one if it’s 2-ply, from the printed top layer, and cut out the motifs (in this case, the flowers) from the napkin.

 cutting blue and white floral napkins

-Paint the Mod Podge on your pumpkin where you intent to place your napkin motif.
+Paint the Mod Podge on your pumpkin where you intend to place your napkin motif.

-Your napkin will lay on the top so make sure that you put the Mod Podge in a big enough area that the whole napkin will be be touching the liquid.
+Your napkin will lay on top, so make sure that you put the Mod Podge in a big enough area that the whole napkin touches the liquid.

 painting a faux pumpkin white